Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx23-htlc-offerer-exercise.md

 .push_opcode(opcodes::OP_ENDIF)
 ```

-Here's the flow:
-- `HASH160` hashes the 32-byte preimage (SHA256 + RIPEMD160)
-- We compare it to our stored payment hash
-- `EQUALVERIFY` checks they match and fails if not
-- `CHECKSIG` verifies the signature using the remote HTLC pubkey (already on stack from Step 3)
-- `ENDIF` closes the inner IF/ELSE (success vs timeout)

 </details>

 <details>
   <summary>Step 6: Close the Outer Conditional</summary>

-We'll finish things up by closing the outer IF/ELSE structure, which separated revocation path from the other paths:
+We'll finish things up by closing the outer IF/ELSE structure, which separated the revocation path from the other paths:
 ```rust
 .push_opcode(opcodes::OP_ENDIF)
 .into_script()